Z-siteA Companion to the Works of Louis Zukofsky

 This list of LZ’s library has been compiled from a number of different bibliographies.
 None of these lists were made under optimum conditions, and so far it has not been logistically possible to double-check these entries against the actual books.
 The initial list combined two inventories: the first supplied by PZ for those volumes he inherited and the second by Cathy Henderson as part of her “Supplement to Marcella Booth’s A Catalogue of the LZ Manuscript Collection (1975),” published by the HRC in 1987.
 For a number of reasons both lists are incomplete.
 Henderson mentions that she left out more than 700 items considered of lesser importance: “books signed or inscribed to LZ by their authors, magazines or anthologies containing contributions by LZ, and publications containing references to LZ.”
 Indeed, her bibliography is more in the nature of a sampling than a complete listing.
 The inventory supplied by PZ was initially compiled by CZ between the time of LZ’s death in May 1978 and her own death in 1980, and thus represents his library as he left it, plus some subsequent volumes and journal issues specifically dedicated to him that CZ received.
 However, in 1981 a frozen pipe burst at their house in Port Jefferson and many books were water damaged.
 PZ had an inventory taken to assess the degree of damage, and this information was added to the list.
 CZ’s inventory was written on library cards, which were subsequently transcribed onto computer and put into tabular form by Robert Zamsky.
 Still, for whatever reasons, this list too was incomplete as became evident after PZ’s death and his estate had a more complete inventory made.

 Consequently, the library list presented here is a composite of four separate sources: 1) PZ’s list, plus 2) the inventory made by his estate; 3) Henderson’s list, augmented by 4) the listings on the University of Texas at Austin Library catalog.
 The types of information provided by these different sources is not always the same and inevitably there are inconsistencies that cannot be decided without examining the volumes themselves.
 Particularly the information on marginalia is somewhat erratic and incomplete—not only is checking for markings tedious, but LZ often marked very lightly (e.g. using penciled dots in the margin) or only marked a part of a volume.
 Also the different inventories of the books left at his death are not always in agreement in judging the degree of damage, and precisely what “ruined” means is somewhat ambiguous—this appears based on salability rather than whether the book is still readable.
 Apparently some of the most seriously damaged books were discarded, but clandestinely saved from the dump, but this seems to have been the case for only a few, as just about all the volumes designated “ruined” can be accounted for.
 Near the end of his life, LZ went through his library and ascribed dates in many books, apparently indicating when he first acquired and/or read them, but these dates were often based on memory and its vagaries, so must be taken with that in mind.
 Indeed a suspicious number of the ascription dates seem to echo the publication dates.
-While there is ample room for improvement, the list as it stands provides quite a bit of useful information, particularly in identifying the specific editions and translations LZ used in writing his works.
+While there is ample room for improvement, the list as it stands provides quite a bit of useful information, particularly in identifying the specific editions and translations LZ used in composing his own works.
+Also anyone working on LZ’s working notebooks, which predominately consist of quotations, will find the precise identification of the books he read useful.

 With regard to journals, the catalog listings at the University of Texas at Austin are not always precise as to which issues LZ owned, so I have only included those which are inscribed by LZ or otherwise clearly noted as from his library.
 Also I have not included an exhaustive listing of LZ’s own books.
 He went to some lengths to be certain the HRC had a copy of everything he published, while multiple spare copies were distributed among the members or the family or never made it out of their boxes.
 Therefore I have listed only those copies in which there is some additional annotation, most often notes of errata.